xingyushu/hackthon_harvard/README.md

 # Ecorypto

+### overview
+Ecorypto aims to incentivize users to build a more sustainable lifestyle.
+By completing up to 4 eco-friendly challenges per day, users can collect eco-coins to purchase and trade accessory NFTs.
+Users purchase these NFTs to level up and personalize their avatars to show off to friends and family.

 In our ecosystem, we issued our own TRC20 token called ECO and crafted NFT (TRC721) for the avatar costumes and equipment.
 Users can use tokens to buy NFTs.